lilaq-project/lilaq-project.github.io/docs/quickstart.md

 ### Tick-distance
 ### Manual tick positions
-### CUstom tick locators
+### Custom tick locators

 Lilac comes with a few automatic tick locators, dedicated to finding appropriate tick locations e.g. for linear or logarithmic plotting.
-Depending on the setting of `diagram.xscale` and <Crossref target="diagram#yscale" />.
+Depending on the setting of <Crossref target="diagram#xscale" /> and <Crossref target="diagram#yscale" />.
 However, it is also possible to write a tick locator